 To help with this all of these exercises are part of the My Rehab Connection library.
 (The instructional videos used here are the videos from the exercise library.)
 So you can easily prescribe these to your patients and give them easy home access through our free app or from a web browser.

 If you are already a subscriber (if you’re not you can find out more about our program here) you can search for these exercises individually.
-But to make it easier I have created an Exercise Group titled “PELVIC TILTS: PAIN/MOVEMENT TOLERANCE FOCUS.
+But to make it easier I have created an Exercise Group titled “Low Back: Basic Movement Sequence: Pain/Tolerance Focus.”
 And don’t forget you can assign the entire group to your patient with a single click then remove or inactive any exercises that you don’t want then currently doing.